 Quokkas, who are inquisitive, appealing, and fearless, have adapted to human presence in their environment in admirable fashion.
 Campsites and condos are all fair game for hungry quokkas, who have become notorious for raiding local homes in search of late-night snacks.
 Quokka settlements have sprung up around youth hostels and tourist sites—places, in other words, where the canny animals are assured of an easy meal.
 Cognitive science researchers like Arizona State University’s Clive Wynne have turned the tables on the quokkas by setting up shop in these same sites, knowing the wild animals will play nice.

 On Rottnest Island, the inquisitive critters have made themselves something of a nuisance for business owners.
 “They wander down the streets and into cafes and restaurants,” Senior Constable Michael Wear told the Daily Telegraph.

 They’re not just after our food, though—we also make good entertainment.
 While tracking a female quokka named Imelda through the brush at night, Bangor University conservationist Matt Hayward (then a visiting fellow at the University of New South Wales) realized he was being followed.
 “I heard footsteps approaching,” he told National Wildlife.
 Each time Hayward turned off his tracking equipment, the footsteps ceased.
 Just as his terror reached its peak, he said, “a little head poked out from behind a bush.”
 His stalker?
 Imelda.

 4. The quokka is kind of a badass.

 Think of the quokka as the panda’s polar opposite.
 Where the panda seems determined to erase its own species from the face of the Earth, the quokka is a gritty survivor, ready to do anything it takes to stick around.

-For example: pandas spend between ten and sixteen hours each day foraging and eating.
+For example: Pandas spend between 10 and 16 hours each day foraging and eating.
 Why?
 Because bamboo—which makes up 99 percent of their diet—has almost no nutritional content.
 Quokkas, on the other hand, divide their time between eating leaves and grasses and snoozing in the shade.
 When water is scarce, quokkas chow down on water-storing succulents [PDF].
 When the good leaves are hard to reach, they climb trees.
 The quokka does not settle for useless food.